 Our UA program is designed so that you will come to understand the theoretical constructs that define “communication” and then be able to apply them to your personal and professional lives.

-We want you to be a skillful and ethical communicator, and a "citizen-critic" who understands how effective messages are constructed and is better qualified to identify rhetoric and less trustworthy forms of communication.
+We want you to be a skillful and ethical communicator and a "citizen-critic" able to express sound arguments and to critique faulty reasoning in public messaging.
+You will understand how effective messages are constructed and be better qualified to identify rhetoric and less trustworthy forms of communication.

 The courses will equip you with the skills and conceptual knowledge needed to create, evaluate and effectively communicate messages in contexts from interpersonal relationships to businesses and organizations, to public campaigns, advocacy and the law.